Pasidu09-SL/RecipeBook-0.1/README.md

 # Recipe Book Website

-This repository contains the HTML files and resources for the Chamo Recipe website.
+This repository contains the HTML files and resources for the Recipe Book website.
 The website provides a collection of recipes, with a focus on delicious and easy-to-make dishes.
 Below is an overview of the files and their purposes.

 ### HTML Files
 - **index.html**: The homepage of the website, welcoming users and providing navigation to other sections.